ropensci/qualR/README.md

 That is, a concentration value for **22:00 is the mean from 21:01 to 22:00**.
 * Currently, MonitorAr only has data until March, 2021.

+## Code of Conduct

+Please note that the qualR project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Acknowledgments